 In her article entitled The Mental Workload of a Mother, Jami Ingledue describes the most tiring aspect of this as being the “Knower of All the Things;”

-Do you ever feel like you are holding all of the behind-the-scenes knowledge about all of the many things involved in raising a kid?
+Do you ever feel like you are the only one holding all of the “behind-the-scenes knowledge” about the many things involved in raising a kid and running your house?

 Carrying the “mental load” means being the one who plans, who notices, who anticipates, who researches, and who worries.
 It applies to nearly all aspects of raising kids and managing a household.